99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   - Send SNS notification (here we can attach lambda and do anything) we can use Composite alarms to monitor multiple metrics at a time, useful to filter "alarm noise"

 There are two types of API logging in CloudWatch: execution logging and access logging.

 Namespace is a container for CloudWatch metrics.
 Metrics in different namespaces are isolated from each other, so that
 metrics from different applications are not mistakenly aggregated into the same statistics.
+They are like repositories, each namespace = different Cloudwatch with unique metric

 Cloudwatch Synthetics scripts that monitor APIs, URLs, Website workflow ecc... and check the availability and correct operation of these elements
 reproduces what customers do on a website for example, access to Headless chrome

 Logs encryption:
 you can encrypt logs with KMS keys, is enabled at the log group level, by associating a CMK with a log group